af60f75b/neo4j_open_source_android_apps/README.md

 Also, given these additional labels, performance related fixes can then be easily used in any kind of query via the following snippet.

-    MATCH (c:Commit:PerformanceFix) RETURN c
+    MATCH (c:Commit:PerformanceFix) RETURN c LIMIT 20

 ### Example 4

 Metadata from GitHub and Google Play can be combined and compared.
 Both platforms have popularity measures such as star ratings.
-The following query returns these metrics about each app for further analysis.
+The following query returns these metrics for further analysis.

     MATCH (r:GitHubRepository)<-[:IMPLEMENTED_BY]-
         (a:App)-[:PUBLISHED_AT]->(p:GooglePlayPage)
     RETURN a.id, p.starRating, r.forksCount,
         r.stargazersCount, r.subscribersCount,
         r.watchersCount, r.networkCount
+    LIMIT 20

 ### Example 5

 Does a higher number of contributors relates to more successful apps?
-The following query returns the average review rating on Google Play and the number of contributors to the source code of each app within the dataset.
+The following query returns the average review rating on Google Play and the number of contributors to the source code.

     MATCH (c:Contributor)-[:AUTHORS|COMMITS]->
         (:Commit)-[:BELONGS_TO]->